Food-Forest-Sardegna/release/README.md

 # Release

 ## System and OS Requirements:<br>

 1. Windows 10 and above
 2. Minimum 2 cores
 3. 2GB RAM
 4. 30GB SSD
 2. Java version 11 and above must be installed in your VPS.
 If your windows VPS doesn't have it, download it from [Here](https://www.java.com/en/download/) and set java in your windows environment.

 ## Installing and configuring a Blockchain Natzionale Sarda BNS full node for mining FFTs (Food Forest Token) on a Windows PC/VPS<br>

- Step 1: Click Here and [Download](https://github.com/Food-Forest-Sardegna/release/releases/download/v1.3.6-v1.5.3/fft-all-1.5.3.jar) the jar file.<br>
- Step 2: Download and unzip [this folder](https://github.com/Food-Forest-Sardegna/release/archive/refs/heads/main.zip)<br>
+ Step 1: Download and unzip [the " Release Main" folder clicking here](https://github.com/Food-Forest-Sardegna/release/archive/refs/heads/main.zip)<br>

+ Step 2: Now [click HERE and download](https://github.com/Food-Forest-Sardegna/release/releases/download/v1.3.6-v1.5.3/fft-all-1.5.3.jar) the newest .jar file of the nodes version.<br>

- Step 3: Place the fft-all-1.5.3.jar inside the folder mentioned in step 2.<br>
+ Step 3: Place the fft-all-1.5.3.jar just downloaded inside the "Release Main" unzipped folder, mentioned in step 1, with the other files present in it, ReadMe.md - mainnet.conf and start.bat file.<br>
- Step 4: Modify the configuration file to activate your node in **mainnet.conf**<br>
- Step 5: Click the file inside the folder named as **"start.bat"**

-## How to run a BNS Node with Windows OS
+# Now you are ready to proceed with the next steps :

-**Step 1:** Download the [BNS Desktop Wallet](https://github.com/Food-Forest-Sardegna/FFTfx-Wallet/archive/refs/heads/main.zip) on yours Windows PC.
+ Step 4: Download the [BNS Desktop Wallet](https://github.com/Food-Forest-Sardegna/FFTfx-Wallet/archive/refs/heads/main.zip) on yours Windows PC.
 Open the Desktop Wallet of the BNS, and create a new account inside the **Mainnet chain**<br>

-**Step 2:** Notedown/copy the Encoded Seed of your account from the BNS wallet settings area.
-(This Seed will be used within the edits to be done inside the mainnet.conf file, to run the node)<br>
+Step 5: Notedown/copy the Encoded Seed of your account from the BNS wallet settings area.
+(This Encodeed Seed will be used within the edits to be done inside the mainnet.conf file, to run the node).<br>

-**Step 3:** Open the mainnet.conf file in any text editor.
+Step 6: Open the mainnet.conf file in any text editor.
 (Text Note, NotePad etc)<br>

-**Step 4:** Edit the mainnet.conf file accordingly, in the lines showed below, and save it<br>
+Step 7: Edit the mainnet.conf file accordingly, in the lines showed below, and save it<br>

 a) node-name = "Type Your Node Name Here"<br> (Line 78 of the mainnet.conf file)

 b) declared-address = "127.0.0.1:6860" #declared ip address of your node<br> (Line 79 of the mainnet.conf file)

 c) seed = "Enter_Your_Encoded_Backup_Seed_Here_From_The_BNS_Wallet" <br> (Line 89 of the mainnet.conf file)

-d) password = "Enter any Random Password Here to protect your wallet" #Enter a 15 minimum characters strong password to protect your Wallet<br> (Line 90 of the mainnet.conf file)
+d) password = "Enter a strong Password here to protect your wallet" #Enter a strong password that has 15 characters minimum to protect your Wallet<br> (Line 90 of the mainnet.conf file)

 e) save the mainnet.conf file after making the changes needed indicated above<br>

-f) run the file start.bat by double clicking it, and the node should start downloading the blocks to get in synch with the Blockchain Natzionale Sarda BNS.<br>
+Step 8: Run the file start.bat by double clicking it, and the node should start downloading the blocks to get in synch with the Blockchain Natzionale Sarda.<br>

 If an error occurs while the node is starting up, it means that some error has been made in the mainnet.conf file edits.

-If no errors occur, congratulations, you are now officially operating a node inside the BNS, and your node will appear inside the dedicated section of the connected peers inside the BNS Explorer area.
+If no errors occur, congratulations, you are now officially operating a node inside the BNS, and your node will appear inside the dedicated section of the connected peers inside the BNS Explorer area visible here.

 ## Installing and configuring a Blockchain Natzionale Sarda BNS full node for mining FFTs (Food Forest Token) on a Linux PC/Server

 ## System and OS Requirements:<br>
 1. Ubuntu 20 VPS in case of Linux<br>
 2. Minimum 2 cores<br>